gqcpm/surfboard_notifier/README.md

 # 🏄 Surfboard Monitor

-A Python script that monitors Facebook Marketplace and OfferUp for new surfboard listings containing "mov" in the description and sends notifications when matches are found.
+A Python script that monitors Craigslist for new surfboard listings and uses Gemini AI to filter for midlength and longboard surfboards, sending notifications when matches are found.

+Attempted to do it on marketplace and offerup, but ran into issues with bot detectors.

 ## Features

-- 🔍 Monitors Facebook Marketplace and OfferUp
+- 🔍 Monitors Craigslist for surfboard listings
+- 🤖 AI-powered filtering with Gemini AI (midlength/longboard only)
-- 🎯 Filters for surfboards with "mov" in description
+- 🎯 Optional "mov" keyword filtering
 - 🔔 Desktop notifications (macOS, Windows, Linux)
 - 📧 Email notifications (optional)
 - ⏰ Configurable check intervals